yaodi833/traj_similarity/README.md

 # traj_similarity

-# This is a review PPT of trajectory similarity measures.
+# This is a review slides of trajectory similarity measures.